John P. Wheeler III: Discovery of Wheeler's body and aftermath

-On December 31, Wheeler's body was seen by a landfill worker as it fell onto a trash heap in the Cherry Island Landfill in Wilmington, DE.
+On December 31, Wheeler's body was seen by a landfill worker as it fell onto a trash heap in the Cherry Island Landfill in Wilmington, Delaware.
 Police later claimed that "all the stops made Friday (December 31) by the garbage truck before it arrived at the landfill involved large commercial disposal bins in Newark".
 The truck started its route before 4:30 a.m. and arrived at the landfill at 10 a.m., "after making 10 stops at a variety of businesses, including a public library, a seniors' complex, and a car dealership", locations which were mostly covered by cameras.
 Based on Wheeler's position in the truck, the dumpster he was in was likely picked up towards the start of the route.

 Police do not know if Wheeler was killed in Wilmington or elsewhere.
 The investigation was led by Newark police, assisted by Wilmington police and the FBI.
 Police gave Klyce conflicting information as to whether or not he had a heart attack before he died.
 She said it was unlikely he was robbed, as his body was found wearing his Rolex watch and West Point class ring.
 She also said that he made "lots of enemies" during his career in national defense, though there was nobody who wanted to kill him.
 She and her family offered a $25,000 reward for information about his death.

 On January 28, 2011, the Delaware state medical examiner's office reported Wheeler's cause of death as assault and blunt force trauma, without elaboration.
 He was assaulted at least from the neck on up (which is all that was shown to Klyce).
 His remains were interred at Arlington National Cemetery with full military honors on April 29.

 Legacy

-The Securities and Exchange Commission has an award named after Wheeler, and the Chair awards it annually to an individual who has made significant contributions to the Veterans and Military community over their career.

 In late 2011, Klyce's brother, Henry, and wife Carole filed a lawsuit that claimed Wheeler, Klyce, and Klyce's sister were harassing their family (Klyce and Carole's) – including hacking their computers – in an attempt to "persuade Henry Klyce to allow his sisters to invest in his business ventures in medical devices"; the sisters had already made millions from investments in the ventures in the past, but were cut off by Henry after a "family feud" over financial difficulties.
 Klyce and her sister referred to the accusations as "fanciful and unsupportable allegations".
 The lawsuit ended with a settlement in which no sides acknowledged they were liable.

+The Securities and Exchange Commission has an award named after Wheeler, given annually to those who have significantly benefitted U.S. service members and veterans' lives.